 Anatoly KorenchkinMaking his living as a gangster and the owner of the hacker organization, he used his fortune to buy out the 51% share of the struggling Tri-Optimum corporation.
 Under his rule, Tri-Optimum started to regain its former glory.
-When the FTL-travel theory became public, he secured the rights to build the first FTL-capable starship in history, and tries to do it as fact as possible (to the degrading quality of Von Braun).When the distress call came from Tau Ceti V, he was so ecstatic that he ignored all safety regulations just to be in "first contact" with the aliens.
-He was the first mind-controlled victim of The Many and one of the first Psi-Reavers.He was killed by the Soldier on the bridge of Von Braun.
+When the FTL-travel theory became public, he secured the rights to build the first FTL-capable starship in history, and tries to do it as fast as possible (to the degrading quality of Von Braun).When the distress call came from Tau Ceti V, he was so ecstatic that he ignored all safety regulations just to be in "first contact" with the aliens.
+He was the first mind-controlled victim of the Many and one of the first Psi-Reavers.He was killed by the Soldier on the bridge of Von Braun.

 - Big Bad Wannabe: Korenchkin doesn't run Earth, but (thanks to all the money from his criminal empire) he owns an awful lot of it.
-Yet despite all that he quickly becomes just another pawn of The Many upon coming in contact with them.
+Yet despite all that he quickly becomes just another pawn of the Many upon coming in contact with them.

 - Climax Boss: He's the first Psi Reaver encountered in the game, and fought as a "boss fight" as the player is in the process of escaping the Von Braun.